vtamara/cocoon-ajax-project-objective-result-indicator/README.md

   end
 ```

-The same applies to objectives, however for this example it only needs to
+The same applies to `objectives_controller`, however for this example it only needs
-respond to AJAX requests by returning the identification of the
+the methods `new` and `destroy`.  `new` responds to AJAX requests by
-created objective:
+returning the identification of the created objective:

 ```ruby
     def new